Aragami1408/Aragami1408/README.md

 **What IDE/text editor do you use?**

-Mostly NeoVim.
+Mostly NeoVim or VSCode.
 IDEs kill my ram

-**Primary programming language?**

-Java for web-dev and Python for math and algorithm stuff

 **What type of music do you like most?**